mchinmay24/COPR-repository-listing/README.md

 # COPR-repository-listing
-Enables the copr repo if not enabled already and lists all the available packages in it
+Lists all the available packages in it and enables the repo on demand

-repoList

 A Bash script to list packages in a Copr repository.

 Description

-This script enables a specified Copr repository and lists all packages available in it.
-If the repository is not already enabled, the script will enable it.
+This script lists all packages available in a copr repository.

 Usage:

+repoList <repository_name>(format : username/repository_name) {for lisiting packages in a repository}

-sudo repoList <repository_name>(format : username/repository_name)
+sudo repoList <repository_name>(format : username/repository_name) {for lisiting packages and enabling the repository as well}

 Requirements